Altitude-Adaptive Vision-Only Geo-Localization for UAVs in GPS-Denied Environments: Related work

-This section reviews the literature pertinent to the proposed system, focusing on the evolution of VPR for airborne platforms, vision-based altitude estimation techniques, and the theoretical foundations of frequency-domain representation and regression-as-classification most relevant to our method.
+This section reviews the literature related to the considered problem, focusing on the evolution of VPR for aerial platforms, vision-based altitude estimation techniques, and the literature on frequency-domain representation and regression-as-classification most relevant to our method.

-\subsection{VPR for Airborne Platforms and Scale Discrepancy}
+\subsection{VPR for airborne platforms and scale discrepancy}

 Visual place recognition (VPR) has been extensively studied for ground-based navigation and geo-localization.
 Traditionally, VPR is formulated as an image retrieval task, in which global descriptors are extracted from query and reference images and matched against a pre-constructed database~\cite{arandjelovicNetVLADCNNArchitecture2018, ali-beyMixVPRFeatureMixing2023}.
 For UAV localization with georeferenced reference data, Duan et al.~\cite{duanSceneGraphEncoding2024} use scene-graph descriptors and hierarchical retrieval against reference image maps.
 Other formulations operate outside global retrieval: He et al.~\cite{heEpipolarGeometryGuided2025} guide local feature matching between UAV imagery and satellite orthoimagery using epipolar geometry, whereas Liu et al.~\cite{liuRotationScaleInvariant2026} match building contours extracted from UAV images to a vector map under rotation and scale changes.
 The present work follows the retrieval formulation and focuses on the scale or ground-footprint discrepancies induced by vertical UAV motion.
-Unlike ground vehicles with relatively stable camera-to-ground distance, UAVs operate with high three-dimensional mobility.
-The resulting altitude variations induce scale discrepancies and viewpoint changes, which degrade retrieval robustness when query and reference images are captured at different flight altitudes.
+Unlike ground vehicles with relatively stable camera-to-ground distance, UAVs operate with high three-dimensional mobility, and uncompensated altitude variations degrade retrieval robustness when query and reference images represent different ground extents.